Support

 Getting There

-The Ancient Agora is located in the very heart of Kos Town, right by the harbor area and Eleftherias Square.
-Thanks to its central location, it is easy to reach on foot from almost anywhere in the old town—a walk from the main shopping streets or the waterfront will take no more than 5–10 minutes.
+The Harbour and Ancient Agora of Kos are located in the very heart of the island's administrative center, in close proximity to the port and the bustling Eleftherias Square.
+Thanks to its central location, the archaeological zone is easily accessible on foot from most hotels in Kos town—a walk from the main embankments or shopping districts takes no more than 5–10 minutes.

 History & Facts